eic/drich-dev/README.md

 - most build scripts will run `cmake --build` multi-threaded
   - the `$BUILD_NPROC` environment variable should be set to the number of parellel threads you want to build with (see `environ.sh`)
-  - careful, some module builds consume a lot of memory (Juggler); the build scripts will force single-threaded building for such cases

 ## Benchmarks Setup
 The benchmarks run downstream of all other modules, and are useful for running